xcomfan/xcomfan.github.io/go/variables.md

 Variables are declared with the `var` keyword and can be declared either in a function or a package.

-The format of declaration is that keyword `var` followed by the variable name followed by the type and optionally assignment.
+The format of declaration is the keyword `var` followed by the variable name followed by the type and optionally assignment.

 ```go
 var i int = 10